X-Ray Luminous Supernovae: Threats to Terrestrial Biospheres: Introduction

-We conclude in \S \ref{sect:diss_and_con} with the discussion of our results and summation of our findings, namely that SN X-ray emission -- a distinct phase of a SN's evolution -- can certainly impose effects on terrestrial atmospheres and biospheres at formidable distances.
-These results have implications for planetary habitability, the Galactic habitable zone, and even Earth's own evolutionary history.
+We discuss our results in \S \ref{sect:disc} and conclude with the summation of our findings in \S \ref{sect:summ_and_conc}, most notably, that SN X-ray emission — a distinct phase of an SN’s evolution — can certainly impose effects on terrestrial atmospheres and biospheres at formidable distances.
+These results have implications for planetary habitability, the Galactic habitable zone, and even Earth’s own evolutionary history.

-\section{Methods: Parameterizing X-rays and Ozone Depletion}
+\section{Methods: Parameterizing X-Rays and Ozone Depletion}

+A multitude of physical processes would occur in response to the high influx of X-ray radiation from an SN.
+But due to the overwhelming and persistent emission spectra associated with the X-ray profile, the dominant effect of this influx on modern-day Earth is the alteration of the planet’s atmospheric chemistry.
+Most significant for the biosphere (and thus lethality) is the radiative breaking of the chemical bond of N$_2$.
+Once this bond breaks, the nitrogen interacts with neighboring atmospheric oxygen and prompts the generation of nitrogen oxides.
+These nitrogen compounds (often identified NO$_x$) catalyze a cycle of ozone depletion by converting O$_3$ to O$_2$ \citep[see][for a more detailed description of this process]{Ruder74,Solo1982, Gehrels2003, Rohen2005,Melott2011}.
+At very high altitudes, a similar mechanism known as HO$_x$-induced ozone depletion would dominate, but it would not be particularly relevant for lethality due to the very short lifetime of HO$_x$ constituents \citep{Rohen2005,Solo1983}.

-The dominant effect of the influx of X-ray photons on an Earth-like environment is the alteration of the planet’s atmospheric chemistry; most significantly, the generation of odd nitrogen compounds.
-These nitrogen compounds (often identified, NO$_x$) catalyze a cycle of ozone depletion \citep{Ruder74, Gehrels2003}.
-On Earth, stratospheric ozone typically acts as the primary absorber of UVB radiation from the Sun; radiation that is extremely damaging to most organisms.
+On Earth, stratospheric ozone typically acts as the primary absorber of UVB radiation from the Sun, radiation that is extremely damaging to most organisms.
 As such, a significant loss of ozone would expose life on Earth to high doses of UVB radiation.
-Changes in irradiance at Earth's surface and into the ocean have variable effects across the biosphere \citep{Thomas2015, Neale2016, Thom2018} with UVB negatively influencing a wide range of organisms, especially marine organisms at the lower end of the food chain.
+Changes in irradiance at Earth’s surface and into the ocean have variable effects across the biosphere \citep{Thomas2015, Neale2016, Thom2018} with UVB negatively influencing a wide range of organisms, especially marine organisms at the lower end of the food chain.
 It has been suggested that such effects may be significant enough to initiate a mass extinction event \citep{elschramm1995, Melott2004, melthom09, Beech2011, Piran2014, Fields2020}.